 - Location: Kentucky

-1. Start Your Quote:
+1. Enter Your Zip:

 Point systems are used to help monitor and correct drivers, identify habitual reckless or negligent drivers, and promote safety on the road.
-All drivers start out with zero points on their driving records and accumulate points according to the severity of any traffic violations of which they may be convicted.

 Many insurance companies raise rates for drivers with excessive points on their driving records, and many employers require clean driving records for employment.